docker/docs/docker-for-windows/networking.md

 Following is a summary of current limitations on the Docker for {{Arch}}
 networking stack, along with some ideas for workarounds.

-### There is no docker0 bridge on macOS
+### There is no docker0 bridge on {{Arch}}

-Because of the way networking is implemented in Docker for Mac, you cannot see a `docker0` interface on the host.
+Because of the way networking is implemented in Docker for {{Arch}}, you cannot see a `docker0` interface on the host.
 This interface is actually within the virtual machine.

 ### I cannot ping my containers

-Docker for Mac can't route traffic to containers.
+Docker for Windows can't route traffic to Linux containers.
+However, you can ping the Windows containers.

 ### Per-container IP addressing is not possible

-The docker (Linux) bridge network is not reachable from the macOS host.
+The docker (Linux) bridge network is not reachable from the Windows host.
+However, it works with Windows containers.

 ### Use cases and workarounds